Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Introduction

 \begin{widetext}

 \end{widetext}

 where, $-\infty<t<\infty$, $0\leq\xi<\infty$, $0\leq\phi\leq2\pi$, and $-\infty<z<\infty$, with $\phi=2\pi$ identified as $\phi=0$.
 The above-mentioned metric tensor contains two independent parameters, $\sigma$ and $P$, where $\sigma$ is dimensionless and $P$ has a dimension of length.
-For an infinitely-long linear mass distribution \cite{bonnor1991}, the parameter $\sigma\in[0, 1/4]$ determines the linear mass density $\mu$ via the relation \cite{wang1997}
+For an infinitely-long linear mass distribution \cite{bonnor1991}, the parameter $\sigma\in[0, 1/2]$ determines the linear mass density $\mu$ via the relation \cite{wang1997}

 and is known as the mass parameter.
 On the other hand, the parameter $P\in[1,\infty)$ carries the information about the `deficit angle' of the Levi-Civita spacetime \cite{harvey1999-8}.
-For $\sigma=0$ and $P=1$, the Levi-Civita spacetime reduces to the Minkowski spacetime; for $\sigma=0$ but $P\neq0$, it represents the spacetime around an idealized cosmic string, one easily sees.
+For $\sigma=0$ and $P=1$, the Levi-Civita spacetime reduces to the Minkowski spacetime; for $\sigma=0$ but $P\neq1$, it represents the spacetime around an idealized cosmic string, as one easily sees.

 There have been multiple attempts to find the geodetic motion in some other cylindrically symmetric spacetimes.
 In the late 90s, Herrera and Santos derived a circular geodetic motion of massive particles in Lewis spacetime \cite{herrera1998}.
 Back in 2014, Brito \textit{et al.} found the solution to the geodesic equations in Linet-Tian spacetime for few special cases \cite{brito2014}.
 C\'{e}l\'{e}rier \textit{et al.} explored radial, axial, and circular geodetic motions in a cylindrically symmetric translating spacetime, in 2019 \cite{celerier2019}.
 In 2016, Hoseini \textit{et al.} came up with an analytic solution to the geodesic equation in a static cylindrically symmetric conformal spacetime \cite{hoseini2016}.
-However, the search for a complete solution to the geodetic motion of massive and massless particles moving in Levi-Civita spacetime still continues to this day.
-It is because, the differential geodesics equations it gives rise to are complicated enough to solve analytically [see Appendix \ref{appendix-a}].
+However, the search for a complete, exact solution to the geodetic motion of massive and massless particles moving in Levi-Civita spacetime continues to this day.
+It is because the differential geodesic equations it gives rise to are complicated enough to solve exactly in terms of elementary\footnote{Elementary functions are the ones that can be obtained in a finite number of algebraic operations, taking exponentials and logarithms. \cite{ritt1925}} functions. [see Appendix \ref{appendix-a}].
 As a preview, FIG. 1 shows two typical three-dimensional trajectories of massive particles moving in Levi-Civita spacetime.